roba-6734/roba-6734/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Robera Abera
 ==============================================================================================================================

-I'm a Computer Science student interested in machine learning, and full-stack development. 🌱 I’m currently exploring NLP & Computer Vision
+I'm a Computer Science student interested in machine learning, and full-stack development. 🌱 I’m currently exploring NLP & Computer Vision.

-* 🤝  I'm open to collaborating on open-source projects and learn from the developer community.
+* 🤝  I'm open to collaborating on open-source projects and learn from the developer community

 ### Skills